ea4tx/ARS-USB/docs/en/source/intro.rst

 The ARS is a universal interface, as it can be adapted to any type of motor; the user manual describes its connection, with a long list of supported motors.

-In the :doc:download area, you can download the manuals and all available software.
+In the :doc:`download` area, you can download the manuals and all available software.

 .. image:: images/ars_cad1.png
     :width: 48%